TelerikAcademy/Object-Oriented-Programming/Teamwork/README.md

   - Class diagram of your types
   - The URL of your Git repository
   - Any other information (optionally)
+- Obligatory upload your projects in the Showcase system (http://best.telerikacademy.com/)
 - Optionally provide a PowerPoint presentation designed for the project defense.

 ## Public Project Defense